laravel-frontend-presets/stimulus/README.md

 ## Installation/Usage

-To install this preset on your laravel application, simply run:
+To install this preset on your Laravel application, simply run:

 ```bash
 composer require laravel-frontend-presets/stimulus